 Ultimately, the same old rule about manufacturer Android skins applies here: Pixel devotees and purists will be annoyed, but most people should be happy with all of the extra functionality OneUI offers that goes beyond stock Android.
-We’re talking about features like secret folders, app duplication for multiple accounts, scrolling screenshots, true gesture controls that eliminate the thick navigation bar that typically lives at the bottom of the screen, and a Dark Mode that Samsung’s managed to deliver before Google unveils its own as part of Android Q later this year.
+We’re talking about features like secret folders, app duplication for multiple accounts, scrolling screenshots, true gesture controls that eliminate the thick navigation bar that typically lives at the bottom of the screen, and a Dark Mode that Samsung’s managed to deliver before Google unveiled its own as part of Android 10.

-The Galaxy S10 5G may be the first 5G phone on the market, but it doesn’t feel like it.
+The Galaxy S10 5G may have been the first 5G phone on the market — others have since arrived — but it doesn’t feel like it.
 This is a surprisingly well-rounded handset that feels remarkably and refreshingly normal to use.
 You don’t have to put up with your typical early adopter qualms here — Samsung really did just take the Galaxy S10, already an excellent flagship smartphone, and gave it the gift of 5G (without crippling battery life, no less!)

 But 5G carries with it a hefty price tag, and many deal-breaking caveats.
 They’re not entirely the fault of the phone, mind you, but rather have to do with the nature of 5G networks as they exist (or don’t) today.
 The technology is simply too new and too inaccessible to affect users right now.
 And even once 5G finally hits its stride, the S10 5G will still be ill-equipped to take advantage of the next-generation network in all its myriad forms.